WiraTY/ielts-test/DOCUMENTATION.md

 These updates have significantly improved the admin user experience, making it easier to manage courses, lessons, quizzes, and questions while maintaining consistent navigation and interface design across the application.

+## Recent Updates and Changes

+### September 24, 2025

+#### Bug Fixes and System Improvements
+Fixed critical issues identified through comprehensive testing to improve application stability and functionality:

+1. **Route Configuration Fixes**:
+   - Added missing `placement-tests.submit` route for placement test submissions
+   - Corrected route naming inconsistencies in admin placement test routes
+   - Fixed route caching issues that prevented proper route resolution

+2. **Model Factory Improvements**:
+   - Added `HasFactory` trait to `Lesson` and `Progress` models to enable proper factory usage in tests
+   - Ensured all models used in testing have proper factory support

+3. **Database Integrity Enhancements**:
+   - Improved `current_level` attribute handling in User model with proper default value enforcement
+   - Added attribute casting to ensure `current_level` never becomes null

+4. **Access Control System Refinements**:
+   - Enhanced course access restriction logic to properly enforce level-based access controls
+   - Improved route middleware configuration for better user role validation

+5. **Test Infrastructure Improvements**:
+   - Resolved CSRF token mismatches in POST request tests
+   - Fixed route resolution issues that caused 404 errors in feature tests
+   - Corrected middleware configurations for admin-only routes

+These updates have significantly improved the application's reliability and test coverage, resolving multiple critical issues that were preventing proper functionality of the placement test and level progression systems.
+The application now passes a greater number of tests and provides a more stable user experience.

+### September 23, 2025

+#### User Management System Enhancement
+- Fixed critical issue with admin user update functionality that prevented form submission
+- Resolved JavaScript error in user edit form caused by improper selector syntax in `document.querySelector`
+- Improved form selection by adding explicit form ID (`user-update-form`) and using `document.getElementById` for reliable element access
+- Enhanced UserController validation logic with conditional level field validation (only applied when user role is 'student')
+- Added comprehensive error handling and detailed logging to track user update operations
+- Implemented proper null handling for empty level fields, converting empty strings to null values for database compatibility
+- Added detailed console logging in JavaScript to track form submission data and identify potential issues

+#### Route Configuration Cleanup
+- Removed duplicate "User routes" comment in web.php that was causing IDE confusion
+- Verified all route definitions are properly structured and free of syntax errors
+- Confirmed PHP syntax validity with `php -l` command

+#### Technical Improvements
+- Enhanced form reliability by fixing JavaScript selector issues that were preventing form submission
+- Improved validation handling to only apply level-related rules when appropriate
+- Added robust error handling with detailed logging for easier debugging
+- Streamlined user update process with better data handling for level-related fields

+These updates resolve the critical issue where administrators were unable to update user information in the admin panel.
+The JavaScript error that was preventing form submission has been fixed, and the backend validation logic has been improved for better reliability and error handling.

 ## Placement Test and Leveling System

 ### Overview